isovalent/ebeedex/README.md

      <br />
      <br />
        Backstory:
        We all love a good game of Capture the Flag, and 8-bit CTF eBee is no exception.
 8-bit CTF eBee loves learning new technical tricks by watching how other people solve the same challenge.
-She also loves giving people hints when they get stuck, because what she loves best of all is watching people stretch themselves.
+She also loves giving people hints when they get stuck, because what she loves best of all is watching people stretch themselves to achieve a new goal.
 You can find 8-bit CTF eBee hanging out with Congratulations eBee, they're best buds.
    </td>
   </tr>
 </table>